amklass11/js-capstone/README.md

-# mobile-portfolio
+#  Js  Capstone
-This  project is aimed at building a beautiful porfolio page.
+This is a  microverse project aimed at grasping JAVASCRIPTS wtih html css and js by building the Movie app of the website.

 # Built With
 HTML